- Department of Music

 Audition results will be posted outside 243 Squires no later than Friday, August 30.
 The first Symphonic Wind Ensemble meeting will be Monday, September 2, at 2:30 p.m. in 243 Squires.
 The first Symphony Band rehearsal will be Tuesday, September 3, from 3:30–4:45 p.m. in 243 Squires.

 - We handle conflicts on a case-by-case basis and do our best to accommodate the rest of your academic schedule.
 Often times previously closed classes open up during the first week of the semester, and we can help you navigate the process.
 If you have another class scheduled at the same time as an ensemble rehearsal, please go ahead and audition!

-If you have any questions, please don’t hesitate to contact Prof. Cross (firstname.lastname@example.org).
+If you have any questions, please don’t hesitate to contact Dr. Putnam (firstname.lastname@example.org).